verbes4/the-pirate-ship/README.md

 [Dodi Repacks](https://dodi-repacks.site/) - DL sizes are larger than FitGirl, but install are quicker.

-[Vimm's Lair](https://vimm.net/) - My favorite site for downloading Roms.
+[Myrient](https://myrient.erista.me/) - Roms for literally any system you could think of.
+From the cretors of hshop.

 [Piracy.moe](https://piracy.moe/) - Great site for japanese media (Anime, Manga, etc.)